 Professor Georg Nemetschek, born in 1934, is the founder, majority shareholder and guiding spirit of the Nemetschek Group, one of the largest listed software companies in Germany.

 In the late 1960s, anticipating change in the construction industry, he opted for software, played a personal role in major developments and still drives innovation and digitalization in the entire building sector with energy and action to this day.

 In addition, Professor Nemetschek dedicates a substantial part of his assets to non-profit purposes, e.g. within the scope of the Nemetschek Innovation Foundation.

-When studying civil engineering at Munich Technical University, Georg Nemetschek was already fascinated by PERM, a thermionic computer constructed there by Professors Piloty and Sauer, which, along with Konrad Zuse’s Z1, represented a milestone in computer technology.
+While studying civil engineering at the Technical University in Munich, Georg Nemetschek was already fascinated by the PERM, a tube computer built by Professors Piloty and Sauer and, along with Konrad Zuse’s Z1, a milestone in the history of computer technology.

-Georg Nemetschek followed his passion for computers and software and dared to risk investing in software development in the sixties – at a time before the PC existed.
-The success proved him right: In 1963, the newly founded “Engineering office for the construction industry” was one of the first to use programs for the calculation of finite elements for plates subject to high loads with irregular support.
+Georg Nemetschek’s passion for computers and software led him to take the risk of investing in the development of software as early as the 1960s – at a time when PCs did not yet exist.
+Success proved him right: in 1963, the freshly founded “engineering firm for the construction industry” was one of the first to use programs to calculate finite elements for highly loaded, irregularly supported slabs.

-In 1971, Georg Nemetschek was given a professorship at Munich University of Applied Sciences.
-He served for many years as Dean of the Faculty for Civil Engineering/Steel Construction until 1996.
-He paid special attention to providing students with practical training.
-Through donations, he ensured that students always had access to the latest software and hardware.
+In 1971, Georg Nemetschek was appointed professor at the Munich University of Applied Sciences.
+He headed the Department of Civil Engineering/Steel Construction as Dean for many years and fulfilled this role until 1996, paying particular attention to the practical training of students.
+Thus, by means of endowments, he made sure that students always had access to the latest software and hardware.